 The Harris Galveston Subsidence District is required to adopt an annual budget before the commencement of a new fiscal year, which begins on January 1st and ends on the following December 31st.
 The budget development schedule is generally a six-month process from June through November and includes the following steps: goal setting, formulation of section budgets, review of proposed budget by General Manager, Finance Committee review of proposed budget, final board review and adoption, monthly budget review and amendments (as necessary).

-The 2017 budget supports three programmatic areas: General Operations, Water Conservation, and Science & Research.
-The General Fund with 2017 estimated expenses of $3.35 million is supported by revenues primarily generated through the assessment of permit and application fees.
-The Water Conservation Program includes two primary efforts including the “Water-Wise” elementary school education program and outdoor irrigation campaign supported by student sponsorship’s of $35.40 per student.
-The Science & Research program is supported by revenues generated through the District’s Disincentive Fee of $8.46 per thousand gallons.
-District Science & Research is guided by the District’s Science and Research Strategic Plan.
-Some District fees increased January 1, 2017.
-To see the District Fee Schedule, go to page 7 (Table 3) of the 2017 HGSD Operating Budget.
+The 2019 budget supports three programmatic areas: General Operations, Water Conservation, and Science & Research.
+The General Fund with 2019 estimated expenses of $3.95 million is supported by revenues primarily generated through the assessment of permit and application fees.
+The Water Conservation Program includes two primary efforts including the “Water-Wise” elementary school education program and outdoor irrigation campaign supported by student sponsorship’s of $36.46 per student.
+The Science & Research program is supported by revenues generated through the District’s Disincentive Fee with projects guided by the District’s Science and Research Strategic Plan.
+The District Disincentive Permit fee rate will increase to $9.00 on January 1, 2019.
+To see the District Fee Schedule, go to page 12 (Table 9) of the 2019 HGSD Operating Budget.

 The Harris-Galveston Subsidence District is required by statute to conduct an independent annual audit to verify the financial condition of the District.
 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the District’s financial statements.